Paris in January 2023 – Quick Guide by a Local

 Snow-covered menhirs, delirious sliding activities, a charming little Christmas market, and new shows are to be discovered for a unique Christmas!

-Christmas at Parc Asterix lasts until 2 January 2023, and it’s definitely a very original way to start January in Paris.
-Click here to book your tickets with transfer to Parc Astérix.
+This year, Christmas at Parc Asterix lasts until 7 January 2024, and it’s definitely a very original way to start January in Paris.
+Click here to book your tickets to Parc Astérix.

 Shopping in Paris